-Social dimension data still maintains a plurality of ESG data in the past month, with ~40% levels holding after a dip during the early fall, when climate-related policy and severe weather events captured attention.
+The “S” in ESG - the Social dimension - has the plurality of ESG data in the past month, with ~40% levels holding after a dip during the early fall, when climate-related policy and severe weather events captured attention.

-The ratio of COVID-related content to non-COVID content has increased dramatically in the past month for Health Care Distributors and Drug Retailers.
-That illustrates the distribution of challenges of vaccine distribution up and down the supply chain.
+The ratio of COVID-related content to non-COVID content has maintained an unusually high level of 350% in the past two weeks for Health Care Distributors and Biotechnology & Pharmaceuticals firms.
+That illustrates the relentless focus of stakeholders on vaccine distribution efforts.

 Continuing with a focus on racial equality, we again highlight key recent Spotlight Events.
 This week, racial justice-related data shows banks stepping up on diversity and racial justice, with HSBC vowing to double its senior Black staff, and TCF Bank promising $1 billion in loans to minority and women-owned small businesses.